-Advocating for fire prevention is difficult when fire chiefs have to deal with competing priorities, both within a fire department and within their municipality.
-This strategy focuses on helping to develop tools and information that can be used when advocating for more resources to devote to fire prevention.
-Section Chief Chris Brunette is the point of contact for this strategy and can be reached at email@example.com.
+Advocating for holistic approach to Community Risk Reduction is difficult when fire chiefs must deal with competing priorities, both within a fire department and within their municipality.
+This strategy focuses on helping to develop tools and information that can be used when advocating for increased knowledge about CRR across organizations, sufficient resources to devote to fire prevention and Community Risk Reduction, and helping local leaders understand the importance of reducing risk to create safe, healthy, and resilient communities.
+Section Chief Chris Brunette is the point of contact for this strategy and can be reached at firstname.lastname@example.org.

 Strategy 2 Outreach and Education

 Teaching people about fire safety is a challenge when there are so many competing messages out there, and doing it effectively is the key.
-This strategy focuses on identifying what are the critical messages and what are the best ways to communicate these messages to the general public.
-Meri-K Appy is the point of contact for this strategy and can be reached at firstname.lastname@example.org.
+This strategy focuses on identifying what are the critical issues and challenges, developing market tested messaging and identifying the best ways to communicate these messages to the general public.
+Meri-K Appy is the point of contact for this strategy and can be reached at email@example.com.

 Strategy 3 Culture

 The fire service has a strong focus towards operations, and as important as this is, prevention is also an important part of the job.
-Strategy 3 plays a large role in developing and promoting the concept of Community Risk Reduction (CRR), emphasizing that prevention is part of every fire fighter’s daily job, and developing the tools and resources to help them.
-Stephen Hrustich is the point of contact for this strategy and can be reached at email@example.com.
+Strategy 3 plays a large role in developing and promoting an understanding of the concepts of Community Risk Reduction (CRR), emphasizing that risk reduction is all encompassing and a part of every fire fighter’s daily job.
+Our Culture strategy works to dispel misconceptions about CRR and show firefighters this is yet another tool to create safe, healthy & resilient organizations and communities.
+Vision 20/20 Project Manager Stephen Hrustich is the point of contact for this strategy and can be reached at firstname.lastname@example.org.

 Strategy 4 Technology

-Technology is such a large part of our world today, and technology can play a key role in fire prevention, suppression and response.
-There is an ever-growing array of products and solutions coming onto the market every day, and Strategy 4 works on helping to identify what are some of the key ones that can have an impact.
-Amanda Kimball is the point of contact for this strategy and can be reached at firstname.lastname@example.org.
+Technology is such a large part of our world today, and technology can play a key role in fire prevention, suppression, response and holistically address risk on a number of fronts.
+There is an ever-growing array of products and solutions coming onto the market, and Strategy 4 takes a focused approach on identifying tested solutions that conform to today’s safety standards what show how technology can have a profound impact towards our desired outcomes.
+Amanda Kimball is the point of contact for this strategy and can be reached at email@example.com.